mpsijm/BAPC-2024/public/rules/index.md

 ### Definitions

-- GAPC: The Groningen Algorithm Programming Contest 2023
+- GAPC: The Groningen Algorithm Programming Contest 2024
-- Organisation: The event is organised by the members of Fully Connected Graph, the programming committee of the study association Cover
+- Organisation: The event is organised by the members of Fully Connected Graph
-- Website: The website is maintained by the organisation and available at https://fully-connected-graph.github.io/GAPC-2024/
+- Website: The website is maintained by the organisation and available at <a href="https://fully-connected-graph.github.io/GAPC-2024/" target="_blank">here</a>.
-- Discord: The GAPC discord mentioned <a href="https://discord.com/invite/JfzxyBHPsH" target="_blank">FCG Discord</a>.
+- Discord: The GAPC discord is the FCG discord <a href="https://discord.com/invite/JfzxyBHPsH" target="_blank">FCG Discord</a>.
 - Jury: The group responsible for creating the problem set and checking the solutions submitted by the participants.
 - Technical staff: The group of people responsible for the system (the digital environment, jury system, printing, etc.).
 - Runners: Volunteers responsible for answering questions and other tasks supervised by the organisation.